 "It is ironic that many of the people who move to a rural area like Danby Township bring with them an expectation of receiving services like those in the urban area.
-However, the Township's low density COMMUNITY SERVICES: The Township will provide services that are appropriate for a rural and agricultural community.
+However, the Township's low density residential development, which they sought, cannot support those levels of services.

+COMMUNITY SERVICES: The Township will provide services that are appropriate for a rural and agricultural community.